SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 Matches a character whose Unicode code point is identical to the value represented by one or more hexadecimal digits

 Note: This expression has been available since ECMAScript 6.0.
-In SRELL up to version 2.001, what could be specified as |
+In SRELL up to version 2.001, |

 \ |